yang-zhu/fin/README.md

 The project can be run as follows:
 ```
-stack run -- [flags]
+stack run -- [file path] [flags]
 ```
-The F program has to be given as input on the terminal.
-It can be multiple lines and is terminated with an empty line.
+The F program can either be given as a file or as input on the terminal.
+Only one file path can be provided and only one program is allowed in the file.
+Regarding giving the program on the terminal, it can be multiple lines and is terminated with an empty line.
 The F program will be parsed, compiled and run automatically.

 The possible flags are: `-lex`, `-parse`, `-code`, `-step` and `-trace`.